 In searching for a way to reduce the distance between the audience and the work, to make the act of viewing more immediate and direct, I looked for different ways of recording images including photocopying, light boxes, and darkroom procedures.
 Photography as defined by Moholy-Nagy specifies a limitless and unpredictable world where technique constantly opens new possibilities of image making.
 The photogram, a process which both he and Man Ray are unforgettable for, is the point of departure for the process I call luminography.

 My obsession with the behavior of light and shadow inspired my approach with different methods of mark-making both in and out of the darkroom, using a variety of constructs and light sources to insinuate space, form and feeling.
 The luminograph is constructed in a color darkroom to create a unique, camera-less, negative-less, computer-less image.
 Using the entire cone of light to create a territory, a three dimensional interruption of the lightrays and the manipulation of time allow me to define the intensely luminous images included here.

-The imagery in my work in luminography is present in all my endeavors: paint, graphic arts, installation—all these are tools to articulate the narratives we build to understand a life, a world, and the meaning of emotion throughout time and space.
+Today luminography is one element of my practice; a medium with which to articulate the narratives created to better understand a life, our world, and the meaning of emotion throughout time and space.